Nancy Guild

-Nancy Gertrude Guild (October 11, 1925 - August 16, 1999) was an American film actress of the 1940s and 1950s.
+Nancy Gertrude Guild (/gaɪld/ GYLDE; October 11, 1925 - August 16, 1999) was an American film actress of the 1940s and 1950s.
 She appeared in Somewhere in the Night (1946), The Brasher Doubloon (1947), and the comedy Abbott and Costello Meet the Invisible Man (1951).
 Although appearing in major films, Guild never achieved as much fame at 20th Century Fox, the studio that had signed her to a seven-year contract, as she had hoped, and eventually stopped acting.

 Early life

 Guild was born at Hollywood Hospital on October 11, 1925, the third child and only daughter of Herbert Hamilton Guild and the former Zilpah Hebert.

 Career

 Guild was a freshman at the University of Arizona when a photographer from Life magazine noticed her.
 After her picture was published in a spread on campus fashions, Guild received screen tests at five Hollywood studios, and she was signed by 20th Century Fox.
 The studio's publicity writers declared "Guild rhymes with wild!" when hyping her in Somewhere in the Night (1946), her first film, directed by Joseph L. Mankiewicz.